 The State Public Works Board (Board) was created by the Legislature to oversee the fiscal matters associated with construction of projects for state agencies, and to select and acquire real property for state facilities and programs.
 The Board is also the issuer of lease-revenue bonds, which is a form of long term financing that is used to pay for capital projects.

 The Legislature appropriates funds for capital outlay projects such as acquiring land, planning and constructing new buildings, expanding or modifying existing buildings, and/or purchasing equipment related to such construction.
 Through review and approval processes, the Board ensures that capital outlay projects adhere to the Legislature's appropriation intents.

 Voting members of the Board include the Director of Finance (Board Chair), the Director of Transportation, and the Director of General Services.
 When the Board deals with matters related to the issuance of revenue bonds, the State Controller and the State Treasurer are added as members.
+In addition, for actions for items related to entities within the Natural Resources Agency, the Secretary of the Natural Resources Agency is added as a member.
 Advisory members include the Director of the Employment Development Department, three Senators appointed by the Senate Rules Committee, and three Assembly members appointed by the Speaker of the House.